Oklahoma Sooners softball: History

+In 2017, No. 10-seeded OU hosted North Dakota State, Arkansas and Tulsa in the Norman Regional.
+After opening play with a 3-2 loss to the Bison in nine innings, the Sooners rallied to defeat Arkansas, NDSU and Tulsa (twice) to advance to the Auburn Super Regional.
+In its first game against the Golden Hurricane, OU rallied from a 4-2 deficit with 10th-inning home runs by Caleigh Clifton and Sydney Romero to win 6-4 setting up a winner-take-all match-up the next day.
+The Sooners then dispatched Tulsa 3-0 to claim the regional title.
+Boosted by their resurgent play in the regional, OU defeated the Tigers 4-0 and 5-2 to advance to the WCWS.
+They began WCWS play with a 6-3 decision over Baylor followed by a 3-1 victory over Washington and a 4-2 defeat of Oregon to clinch a spot opposite top-seeded Florida in the Championship Series.
+In Game 1, OU outlasted the Gators 7-5 in a 17-inning marathon, the longest game ever played in WCWS Championship Series history.
+Shay Knighten's three-run, go-ahead homer in the top of the 17th provided the difference for the Sooners.
+Her bases-clearing, three-run double in the bottom of the second of Game 2 paced OU to a 5-4 victory earning the program its fourth national title and Knighten the WCWS' Most Outstanding Player honor.

 In 2021, the Sooners hosted their regional as the No. 1 overall seed and beat Wichita State, Texas A&M, and Morgan State.
 They advanced to host their super regional against Washington, which they won in two games.
 At the Women's College World Series, they lost their first round game to James Madison University; subsequently, they won four straight elimination games to advance to the championship series, besting Georgia, UCLA, and James Madison twice.
 In the championship series, they lost their first game to Florida State, but returned to win games two and three to claim their fifth national championship.

 In 2023, the Sooners set an NCAA Division I softball record 53-game winning streak.
 They finished the season with a 61–1 record and won their seventh national championship, and third consecutive championship.
 They became the first team to three-peat since UCLA from 1988 to 1990.

 On June 6, 2024, Gasso's Sooners again defeated Texas in the national championship series, in a rematch from 2022, winning Gasso's and the school's eighth national championship.
 Gasso's eight national titles tied Arizona's Mike Candrea for the most by any coach in Division I softball history.
 With the win, Oklahoma became the first team in college softball history to four-peat.